jjvanzon/JJs-Reference-Architecture/misc-docs/multi-platform-deployment-compatibility-issues.md

 - ### Install Android SDK

-  For the Android deployment to work, you need to install Android SDK.
+  For the Android deployment to work, Android SDK was installed.

 - ### Build and Run may not Work

-  Building the APK file may work, while running it on the device directly from Untiy might not work.
+  Building the APK file may work, while running it on the device directly from Untiy does not.
-Install the APK deployment file on the device instead.
+  The APK deployment file might be installed on the device instead.

 - ### Installing Deployment Files

-  You can install the APK file on your Android device by simply copying the file some somewhere on the device when you have connected it to your PC.
-Find a file browser that works on Android (e.g. ASTRO File Manager), find the APK file and click it.
+  The APK file can be installed on the Android device by copying the file some somewhere on the device when it is  connected it to the PC.
+You might find a file browser that works on Android (e.g. ASTRO File Manager), find the APK file and click it.

 Windows Phone 8 Compatibility Issues